 If you have a beanbag chair that is anything but round, positioning the inner liner, so it aligns with the form of the outer cover can be challenging to say the least.
-Once you have inserted the filled liner into the cover, it will move around unless it is tied in place (which is usually impossible).
-The beans are then not able to move around the beanbag as they should, and you are left with an uncomfortable chair with the beans in all the wrong places.
+UNless tied in place, the filled liner may move around inside the cover.
+The beans are then not able to move around the beanbag as they should.
+Leaving you with an uncomfortable chair with the beans in all the wrong places.

 What’s a Filling Chute?

 Most beanbag manufacturers will choose to use a filling chute, rather than an inner liner.
 Despite adding extra cost in the manufacturing phase, it does make the filling more convenient.
 And it is less expensive than an inner liner.
-A filling chute is also made from lightweight mesh fabric, and when the main zip is opened, it will allow about thirty centimetres of material to come out of the outer cover, so you can quickly fill the beanbag.
+A filling chute usually consists of lightweight mesh fabric.
+When the main zip is opened, about thirty centimetres of the material comes out of the outer cover.
+So you can quickly fill the beanbag.
 It also provides a second zipper to reduce the possibility of leaks or spills.

 If you are buying a bean bag without an inner liner, it is a good idea to check that the product is double stitched and overlocked.
 Double stitching and over-locking reduce the chances of seams splitting and the product bursting open.
 Most people fear to have their living room resemble a snowfield!

 Once you’ve filled the inner liner, you then have to manipulate it through the main zipper.
 It’s crucial the two patterns match, so it fits inside the outer cover.
 Inserting the filled liner is not much of a problem.
 Provided that the manufacturer has provided an extended zipper.
 Sometimes beanbag factories will install standard length zippers.
 Short zippers make it impossible to get a filled inner liner into the cover.
 So always check your outer cover has a long zipper.
 It’s a good idea to check before filling the liner with beads!